 What is ketamine?

-Ketamine (Ketalar®) is an anesthetic medication.
-An anesthetic is used with medical procedures, such as surgery, to help lower a person’s ability to feel pain and to make them less aware of what is happening.
+Ketamine is an anesthetic medication.
+Anesthetics are used with medical procedures, such as surgery, to help lower a person’s ability to feel pain and to make them less aware of what is happening.
 MotherToBaby has a fact sheet on general anesthesia at https://mothertobaby.org/fact-sheets/general-anesthesia-pregnancy/.

 I take ketamine.
 Can it make it harder for me to get pregnant?

-Does taking ketamine increase the chance for miscarriage?
+Does taking ketamine increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-It is not known if using ketamine increases the chance for miscarriage.
-A few studies suggest a small increase in the chance for a miscarriage in people who had surgery with general anesthesia in the first half of pregnancy.
-However, it is unclear if this is small risk is due to the anesthesia, the body’s response to surgery, illness in the person who was pregnant, or other factors.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+A few studies suggest a small increased chance of miscarriage in people who had surgery with general anesthesia in the first half of pregnancy.
+However, it is unclear if this small risk is due to anesthesia, the body’s response to surgery, illness in the person who was pregnant, or other factors.
 As there can be many causes of miscarriage, it is often hard to know the exact cause.

 Does taking ketamine increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-It is not known if ketamine exposure increases the chance for birth defects above the background risk.
-Experimental animal studies have shown that ongoing or high dose exposure could affect the brain and liver in a developing baby.
+It is not known if ketamine exposure increases the chance of birth defects above the background risk.
+Experimental animal studies have shown that ongoing or high dose exposure could affect the brain and liver in a developing fetus.

 When used as an anesthetic at the time of delivery, there may be changes in uterine tone as well as frequency and strength of contractions.
 Changes in fetal heart rate or breathing trouble in the newborn have been reported.
-However, there are also reports of births without these findings.
-It may depend on the dose used and the amount of time the anesthesia is used.
+There are also reports of births without these findings.

-Does taking ketamine during pregnancy cause long term problems in behavior or learning for the baby?
+Does taking ketamine in pregnancy affect future behavior or learning for the child?

-This is not known.
 Experimental animal studies have reported that ketamine exposure can affect brain development, which might affect learning and behavior.
-Individuals who are pregnant and need surgery, especially for life-threatening conditions, should not be discouraged from the use of general anesthesia.
-Talk with your healthcare providers about the benefits, risks, and best timing of surgery or procedures requiring general anesthesia.
+People who are pregnant and need surgery, especially for life-threatening conditions, should not be discouraged from the use of general anesthesia.
+Talk with your healthcare providers about the benefits, risks, and best timing of surgery or procedures using general anesthesia.

-Can I breastfeed while taking ketamine or if I was given ketamine during labor and delivery?
+Breastfeeding while taking ketamine or having received ketamine during labor and delivery:

-I take ketamine.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes ketamine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?